Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 There is no consistent pattern between the difference in rainfall in CEH-GEAR vs HadUK-Grid and minimum distance to gauge (**Figure 12**) in any of the three catchments.

-There is a tendancy for HadUK-Grid bias in the rainfall estimate at higher altitudes as shown by negative correlation (**Figure 13**).
+However, there is a tendancy for HadUK-Grid bias in the rainfall estimate at higher altitudes as shown by negative correlation (**Figure 13**).
 Although this trend does not hold in the high altitude Plynlimon catchment.

 <img src="figures/upper_severn_floods/uppersevern_flood_events_scatter_mindist.png" width="700">